Social Media

 Family LifePost Category - Family LifeFamily LifeWhat's OnPost Category - What's OnWhat's On - Post Category - Things to Do With KidsThings to Do With Kids

-The seventh month, August, is when the Hungry Ghost Festival 2024 takes place — it officially starts on Sunday 18 August 2024.
+The seventh month, August, is when the Hungry Ghost Festival 2024 takes place — it officially starts on 4 August 2024.
 If you’re seeing lots of incense candles and food offerings in your neighbourhood, it’s likely because people are observing Ghost Month.
 Let’s take a look at what the Hungry Ghost Festival 2024 in Singapore is all about.

 The Hungry Ghost Festival is a traditional Chinese festival (also known as Zhong Yuan Jie 中元节 in Mandarin, Chung-Yuan 中元 in formal Chinese or Zhongyuan Festival in Taoism) and marks the opening of the Gates of Hell where the ghosts or spirits were able to return to Earth.
-Often called Chinese Ghost Festival, it’s celebrated by Buddhist and Taoist devotees to honour the memories of the deceased.
+Often called the Chinese Ghost Festival, it’s celebrated by Buddhist and Taoist devotees to honour the memories of the deceased.

-When is the Hungry Ghost Festival 2024?
+When is the Hungry Ghost Festival 2024: Start & end date

-The first lunar day of the 7th lunar month is on Sunday 4 August 2024.
-Hungry Ghost Festival takes place traditionally on the 15th night of the 7th month which is sometimes called Chinese Ghost Month.
-Sunday 18 August 2024, is the 15th lunar day, which is the Chinese Ghost Festival.
+The first lunar day of the 7th month is on Sunday 4 August 2024.
+Hungry Ghost Festival aka Chinese Ghost Festival takes place traditionally on the 15th night of the 7th month (Sunday 18 August 2024) which is sometimes called Chinese Ghost Month.
 The first lunar day of the 8th lunar month is on 3 September 2024.
-Therefore, Ghost Month is from Sunday 4 August to Wednesday 2 September 2024.
+Therefore, the ‘festivities’ of Hungry Ghost Festival are a month-long affair during the 7th month/Ghost month 4 August 2024 to 2 September 2024.

-Key Dates: 2024 Hungry Ghost Festival and Ghost Day
+Key dates: 2024 Hungry Ghost Festival and Ghost Day

 4 August 2024: the first day of the 7th lunar month: The Hungry Ghost Festival officially starts.
-It is said that on this day, the gates of hell open, allowing the deceased spirits to pass back into our world.
+It is said that on this day, the gates of hell open, allowing deceased spirits to pass back into our world.

 2 September 2024:

 The Hungry Ghost Festival ends on the 29th day of the seventh month.
-The Gate of Hell is closed and ghosts go back.
+The Gate of Hell is closed and the ghosts go back.
 People offer sacrifices on this day to pray for safety for the rest of the year.

 *Do note the lunar calendar may change so always double-check dates.